skurhse/zim/README.md

 `zim` only validates script dependencies; it does not attempt to resolve them.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;isolates preliminary operations within individual script files (instead of handling them intelligently).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;isolates shared contingent operations within individual script files (instead of handling them intelligently).
 This can sometimes result in a need for multiple scripts to be run in sequence to complete an installation task.

 ## Features
 `zim` is idempotent.